 The general rule is that labeling information must be in Russian and easy to read.

-Additional requirements may be established for specific type of drug: e.g. for homeopathic drug information “homeopathic” must be included as well; for drugs to be used in clinical trials information “to be used in clinical trials” must be additionally set forth.
+Additional requirements may be established for the specific type of drug or its production conditions: e.g. for homeopathic drug information “homeopathic” must be included as well; for drugs to be used in clinical trials information “to be used in clinical trials” must be additionally set forth, etc.

 15. What additional information may be included in labeling and packaging?

 Additional information may be included in the secondary (consumer) package given its compliance with the drug’s registration dossier.

 16. What items may not be included in labeling and packaging?

 The applicable regulations in Russia and the EAEU mainly establish only the list of mandatory information to be included in labeling.
 The list of prohibited information is not explicitly stated.
 However, based on the existing regulations, for instance, the following information cannot be included:

 - Information that is not compliant with the drug’s registration dossier;

 - Selective information specified in “clinical data” and “pharmacodynamic properties” sections of the general characteristics of the drug and the equivalent sections of the instructions for medical use (leaflet) of this drug.